 I was discouraged after this shoot because I couldn’t get the husband to smile for the camera.
 Reluctantly, I started going through the edits.
 Then, I stopped.
 Wait a second.
 He had smiled.
 He just never smiled at the camera.
 He was always smiling when he gazed at his wife, though.
 His wife of 52 years.

 I’m on my way out the door for a long day of shooting in the hot Idaho sun, but I was doing some last minute notes and edits for a wedding client.
 Then I thought, “Oh!
 Other people might want to know this.”
 Non-photography people rarely think about color correction or the work that goes into a photo AFTER it is taken.
 But a lot of the unique style of a particular photographer depends on their skill in Lightroom or Photoshop.
 So here, I’m going to cover three popular editing techniques.
 Most experienced photographers have a style they use dominantly.
-So if you’re looking for a wedding photographer in Idaho (or anywhere) make sure he or she likes the same style that you do.
+So if you’re looking for a wedding photographer in LA or anywhere else, make sure he or she likes the same style that you do.

 As an Idaho wedding photographer, one of the things I do is look around, try to learn from others, and figure out people I can recommend if I can’t do a wedding.
 There are a lot of bad photographers in Boise, Idaho, even if they are cheap.
 It drives me crazy when people advertise themselves as wedding photographers, and then don’t take their job seriously enough to do good work.
 A wedding is the most important day in a person’s life, and although it’s a stressful job, wedding photography is a hugely important part of that!
 A wedding photographer is recording what you’ll remember forever.
 A bad photographer will come out with mediocre photos you don’t care to hang.
 A good one will help you remember all the best and brightest things and will show your love as worthy of art.